hiesabx/reservoirflow/README.md

 - Physics-informed neural networks and deep learning models.
 - Advanced computing such as: GPU Computing, Quantum Computing, and Cluod Computing.

+The author aims first to create an open-source community for oil&gas industry and perhaps form a start-up that take this duty as business mention.

 ## Version

 [Semantic Versioning](https://semver.org/) is used for the version numbers.
 Since this library is still under development, `major=0` is used until a stable version is reached.
 The first version `v0.1.0` was released on April 1, 2022.
 Current version is `v0.1.0`.
 Supported capabilities are shown below: